yegor256/datum/md/policy.md

 To make money in any project you must define your hourly rate.
 To do that just say `rate` to Zerocrat.
 This rate is for marketing purpose only, since each project will [set](#13) their own rates for you.
+Your rate can only be between $16 and $256.

 <a name="20" href="#20">§20</a>
 "Wallet."